nickpoison/tsa4/README.md

     - or use it in [VSCode](https://code.visualstudio.com/) (probably change the name to `textRcode.r` also) ...
     - or use it with [RStudio](https://www.rstudio.com/products/rstudio/download/#download) for all your business needs.

- - The stuff that used to be here is now in the folder Old_Stuff
+ - The stuff that used to be here is now in the folder Old_Stuff.

 ## astsa